billsix/cprogrammingbook/doc/02-Variables.rst

 Remember the ‘usual arithmetic conversions’?
 They explained how you could predict the type of an expression from the operands involved.
-Now, even if you mix all sorts of types in a complicated expression, the types of the subexpressions are determined only from the the types of the operands in the subexpression.
+Now, even if you mix all sorts of types in a complicated expression, the types of the sub-expressions are determined only from the the types of the operands in the sub-expression.
 Look at this.

 .. literalinclude:: ../src/example2.11/src/example2.11.c
    :language: c